Publications

 Lethal Targeting and Adaptation Failure in Terrorist Groups

 This study argues that terrorist groups’ command relationships and resources bases can hinder their ability to adapt to lethal targeting.
-It evaluates this argument by examining Arabic language correspondence from Usama bin Ladin’s compound related
+It evaluates this argument by examining Arabic language correspondence from Usama bin Ladin’s compound related to the drone campaign in Pakistan.

-INSS Around the Web | May 9, 2024
+May 9, 2024

 Unpacking China’s PLA Restructuring: A Conversation with Dr. Joel Wuthnow